 It’s a pretty diverse group, mostly defined by their character flaws.
 This is the genius of the show.
 Each episode explores the conflicts which arise from the different ponies.
 The show presents their various strengths, and shows how they work together to overcome their problems.
 That’s the key.
 In a show targeted towards young girls, the show really does focus on interpersonal relationships, with friendship and cooperation key themes.

 While the episodes of My Little Pony: Friendship is Magic may not be scientifically plausible, it doesn’t do so in a way which grates on the nerves.
-To understand what I mean by this, try watching several episodes of Little Einsteins.
-The kids are flying in a freaking rocket ship.
-That can fly.
-So why are they always trying to go through various obstacles?
-You know, the ones they can fly over?

 In fact, the episodes of Friendship is Magic are generally clever, and pay homage to television tropes, such as the classic chase scene, as seen in the episode “Bird in the Hoof”.